 Embezzlement is arguably the most serious larceny offense in Virginia.
-Prosecutors and the Courts generally take Embezzlement cases more seriously than Larceny cases because it involves the betrayal of trust of the employer by the employee.
+Prosecutors and the Courts in Fairfax County take Embezzlement cases more seriously than other types of Larceny cases because it involves the betrayal of trust of the employer by the employee.
 The crime is deemed one of moral turpitude and, as a result, a conviction may lead to difficulties maintaining employment, security clearances, and are important in immigration cases.
 Hiring an Embezzlement Lawyer will be very important to your case.
 We offer a Free Consultation to discuss your case.
-Give us a call or use the contact form below.

 What is Embezzlement?

 Embezzlement is defined under §18.2-111 as a larceny.
 It is defined as a conversion (taking) of another's property by an individual entrusted with possession of that property to his own or another's use or benefit.
-The key difference in Virginia between Embezzlement and Petlt Larceny or Grand Larceny is that Embezzlement involves the conversion of property that was received with the owner consent.
+The key difference in Virginia between Embezzlement and other types of larceny offenses is that Embezzlement involves the conversion of property that was received with the owner's consent.
 The typical scenario is an employee, such as a cashier, stealing from the employer by taking funds from the cash drawer the employee is assigned to.
 The taking of funds generally happens over time and, in the end, the biggest issue with catching an Embezzlement charge is, if convicted, who will ever hire you?

 Even if the Defendant diverts funds to the benefit of another (and not of himself), the action is sufficient to establish a wrongful appropriation of property to his or her own use. (chiang v commonwealth, 6 Va App 613).

 However, the conversion of property under a bona fide claim of ownership is not embezzlement.
 To constitute embezzlement, there must be a fraudulent intent to deprive the owner of his property. (whitlow v.
 Commonwealth, 184 Va.
 910).